kuszaj/claptcha/README.md

 This module provides a single class (Claptcha) that can create on the fly PIL Image instances, BytesIO objects or save image files containing a simple CAPTCHA strings.
-Its build on top of Pillow package.
+Its built on top of Pillow package.

 It is required that user provides a TTF file with font to be used in images and either a string with CAPTCHA text or a callable object returning strings